-Cooler months in Memphis are near.
-In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening throughout those months.
-To understand the safety of your home, schedule an annual furnace service now, before the peak of winter is upon us.
+Colder months in Memphis are near.
+In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring throughout those months.
+To understand the safety of your home, set up an annual furnace service now, before the peak of winter is upon us.

-Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to discharge carbon monoxide if the system is not working as it should be or if it wasn’t installed correctly.
+Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to discharge carbon monoxide if the system is not working as it should be or if it wasn’t installed the right way.

-Your annual furnace service company can help identify any troubling issues.
+Your annual furnace service company can help identify any troubling problems.
 When you have furnace service completed, your technician should:

 - Be sure that your furnace isn’t emitting carbon monoxide

-- Look for any other weird things that could compromise your safety
+- Look for any other suspicious things that may compromise your safety

 - Help you uncover any additional areas where you may want to end up adding a carbon monoxide detector

-- Tune-up your system so that you know your equipment is running at its peak efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is working at its top efficiency, helping give you peace-of-mind that you’re in a great spot to potentially save money this winter

-It’s important to keep in mind that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
+It’s important to remember that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
 That’s where the pros at Service Experts Heating & Air Conditioning can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
-Give us a call at or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.
+Give us a call at 901-235-1196 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.